Blockstream/docs/liquid/acquire_lbtc.rst

 5. Run and sync your Liquid node.

-6. In the Liquid Core client, open the console window by clicking Help/Debug Window -> Console tab.
+6. In the Elements Core client, open the console window by clicking Help/Debug Window -> Console tab.

 7. In the console, get a peg-in address using the following command.